Daya Alwis

 Thuiappuarachchi Don Daya de Alwis (born 7 November 1942 – died 27 April 2015 as දයා අල්විස්) [Sinhala]), popularly known as Daya Alwis, was an actor in Sri Lankan cinema, stage drama and television.
 He was also a screenwriter and director.
 He directed about six teledramas.
-He was the first person in Sri Lanka to receive an award covering all three areas - Stage Drama, Cinema and Teledrama.
+He was the first person in Sri Lanka to receive an award covering all three areas - stage drama, cinema and teledrama.

-He died on 27 April 2015 at the age of 72, while receiving treatment after an accident.
+He died on 27 April 2015 at the age of 72, while receiving treatment at a hospital after an accident a week earlier.

 Personal life

 Daya Alwis was born on 7 November 1942 in Payagala as the fourth son of the family with seven siblings.
 He completed his education from Kalutara Vidyalaya.
 In 1956 at the age of 14, he sang the song Laa Dalu Wanamal.
 After finishing Bhathkande degree, he entered to Tholangamuwa Central College as the music teacher.
 He made his first drama, Girikuta, at the school.

 He was married to Yamuna Dayangani and they had two sons - Sarangadeva and Sapumal Bandara.